lihbr/utils-nuxt/docs/content/en/prerequisites.md

 @lihbr:registry=https://npm.pkg.github.com
 ```

-This line simply tell your package manager, either Yarn or npm, to fetch packages under `@lihbr` scope from GitHub's registry.
+This line simply tells your package manager, either Yarn or npm, to fetch packages under `@lihbr` scope from GitHub's registry instead of npm's.